NLPatVCU/medaCy/examples/guide/model_utilization.md

 ## Loading a trained model for prediction
 Once a CRF model has been trained and saved to disk, it can be loaded again for use by configuring a `Model` object with the pipeline used to train the CRF model.
-The below example
+The below example shows how to configure the medaCy clinical model.

 ```python
 from medacy.pipeline import ClinicalPipeline